bdzim/farmlogger/NOTES.rst

 Places to improve:

 * Input validation.
-At this point I'm mostly assuming the events are valid, but in a production system there would be much more validating and matching tests.
+At this point I'm mostly assuming the events are valid, but in a production system there would be much more validation and matching tests.
 * Authentication.
 In a real system we'd need to authenticate users and verify that they had permissions to modify a field.
+* Needs more tests.